Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Pros

-• Payroll software saves business owners time: The biggest advantage of using payroll software is the significant time savings it offers compared to managing payroll manually.
-Small business owners who handle payroll manually may spend up to 18 hours a month on tasks like calculating deductions, paying employees and managing tax filings.
-Using payroll software can reduce this time to just a few hours each month.
+• Payroll software saves time.
+One of the biggest benefits of payroll software is the time it saves compared to managing payroll manually.
+Small business owners who handle payroll themselves can spend up to 18 hours a month calculating deductions, paying employees and managing tax filings.
+Payroll software can reduce that workload to just a few hours each month.

 Cons